microsoft/botframework-solutions/samples/EnterpriseNotification/README.md

 This middleware will save user's conversation reference objects into the state so it can be used later to send message to user proactively.

 With all this code in place when an event is being sent to a user through the bot the user will get the message in the ongoing conversation in a channel.
 Not all channels support proactive message at this moment.
 Webchat, directline and emulator are the ones we are certain that proactive messages can be supported.
 If you user other channels, it'll be up to the channel setting to determine whether that channel will route the message back to the user properly

+> Adaptive Cards, Web Widget and Web Dashboards

+When Notification Handler handles events emitted from Azure Event Hub, it can persist the events into a user data store.
+This will enable user/system administrator to look at the events later on from a Web Dashboard and we can use AdaptiveCards and Web Widget components to render them to provide a better and close to conversational experience.
+This part is not included in the sample implementation but should be easy to extend.